 MerchantGenius has archives going back to 2021, covering several years of store launches.
 The total database size is not publicly stated, but the historical depth is substantial.

-StoreLister reports over 250,000 tracked stores with up to one year of historical data.
+StoreLister tracks hundreds of thousands of stores with up to one year of historical data.
 Newer entries, but with richer data per store.

 User Experience